What Does an Actuator Do?

-Two common types of valve actuators include pneumatic and electric.
+Two common types of valve actuators in upstream oil and gas operation are pneumatic and electric.

 How Does a pneumatic Valve Actuator Work?